imennajar/data-collection-challenge/README.md

 print('Maximum pressure: ', max_pressure," Month associated", max_month.tolist())
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```
-###### Analyse: The chart, as well as the calcul results, show that the atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.
+###### Analysis: The chart, as well as the calculated results, show that the atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.
 <img src='pressure.png' style ='width:700px;height:300px'/>

 ```
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Number of days in one year on Mars
-# Plot to look for the distance between two peaks of the temperature
+# Plot to look for the distance between the two temperature peaks
 df.plot(y = 'min_temp', legend=None)
 plt.xlabel('Number of Terrestrial Days') plt.ylabel('Minimum Temperature')
 plt.savefig('nbr_j.png')
 plt.show()

-# One year in Mars means when the ls (Solar Longitude) is the same between two dates
+# One year on Mars means when the ls (Solar Longitude) is the same between two dates

 # Save the first value from the column ls
 first_value = df['ls'].iloc[0]